Total TimePrep: 25 min. + rising Bake: 30 min.

 - 1-1/2 teaspoons salt

 - In a bowl, combine 1 cup all-purpose flour, whole wheat flour, milk powder, sugar and yeast.
 In a saucepan, heat water, oil and butter to 120°-130° add to dry ingredients.
 Beat on medium for 3 minutes.
 Stir in eggs, onions, parsley, oregano, salt and enough remaining all-purpose flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl; turn once to grease top.
 Cover and let rise in a warm place until doubled, about 30 minutes.
 Punch dough down; divide in half.
-Shape into loaves; place in greased 9-in. x 5-in. loaf pans.
+Shape into loaves; place in greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 30 minutes.
-Yield: 2 loaves (16 slices each).